hpc/charliecloud/doc-src/command-usage.rst

-Usage of Charliecloud commands
+Charliecloud command reference
 ******************************

-This sections describes how to use the Charliecloud commands.
+This section is a comprehensive description of the usage and arguments of the Charliecloud commands.
+Its content is identical to the commands' man pages.

 ..
 WARNING: The one-line summaries below are duplicated in list man_pages in conf.py.
 Any updates need to be made there also.